 However, there hasn’t been enough research on DMHA to determine if it’s safe or effective, and some animal studies suggest it might have adverse cardiovascular (related to the heart and/or blood vessels) effects.
 In addition, the same concerns associated with other stimulants apply to DMHA.

-FDA announced in April 2019 that DMHA (also known by the trade name octodrine) is either a “new dietary ingredient” for which the FDA has not received the required New Dietary Ingredient notification or…an unsafe food additive.”
+According to FDA, DMHA (octodrine) is a new dietary ingredient lacking evidence for safe use, and therefore “…dietary supplements containing DMHA would be adulterated for containing an unsafe food additive.”
 This means that DMHA should not be used as an ingredient in dietary supplements.
 Because of this, DMHA is on the OPSS list of DoD-prohibited ingredients.

 - 2-heptylamine, 6-methyl-